The Surge 2 Review

 An Arm and a Leg

 When The Surge released in 2017, it felt in some ways like a jolt of electricity, shocking the system and injecting some fresh ideas into a tried-and-true action RPG formula.
 Tactical dismemberment, an intriguing sci-fi setting, and a heavy focus on crafting combined with the same hardcore sensibilities and intricate level designs the subgenre is well known for created a memorable experience.
-With The Surge 2, Deck13 and Focus Home Interactive have incorporated a myriad of tweaks and improvements to the already solid combat system, smoothing out rough edges and adding a level of grace and flow that many will have never even realized were lacking.
-Though the game’s focus on urban environments sacrifices some of its predecessor’s claustrophobic charm, the polished combat more than makes up for the high difficulty threshold and steep learning curve of mastering the newly-implemented directional block system.
+With The Surge 2, Deck13 and Focus Home Interactive have incorporated a myriad of tweaks and improvements to the already solid combat system, smoothing out rough edges and adding a level of grace and flow that many will have never even realized was lacking.
+Though the game’s focus on urban environments sacrifices some of its predecessor’s claustrophobic charm, the polished combat more than makes up for the high difficulty threshold and steep learning curve of mastering the newly implemented directional block system.
 The Surge 2 isn’t for the faint of heart, but seasoned RPGamers will find a very worthwhile experience here to cut their teeth on and sporadically get a few of them knocked out.

 The focus this time around shifts from CREO’s production facilities to the metropolis of Jericho City, which offers up many new types of areas to explore, but comes at the price of losing some of the sense of claustrophobic dread conveyed by the industrial feel of the first game.
 Jericho City has been hit by the Defrag nanite virus, courtesy of a launched UTOPIA rocket, slowly taking over the city and infecting its citizens.
 A plane carrying the game’s protagonist becomes the first casualty of the catastrophe as the UTOPIA rocket collides with it, causing it to crash.
 The unnamed Warrior is then awoken by a mysterious voice two months later inside Jericho City’s prison’s medical wing, without any memory of the intervening time.